 Tagging is very important in making yourself visible and accessible online.
-All of your artworks on Redbubble should be tagged in the right way, so please do check out these tips and tricks below and share in the comments if you’ve already tagged your work on RB.
+All of your artworks on Redbubble should be tagged in the right way, so please do check out these tips and tricks below and share in the comments if you’ve already tagged works in your portfolio.

 1. Understand How They Work